-The oral interpretation of literature.
-Study of techniques and practical experience in expressive reading aloud and in telling stories.
+This course covers the oral interpretation of literature.
+Students will study techniques of and gain practical experience in expressive reading aloud and in telling stories.
 Recommended for those certifying to teach and for those interested in working with youth.

 COMM 3325 - Advanced Public Speaking (3)